datacoves/docs/docs/how-tos/datahub/how_to_datahub_snowflake.md

                 - '^(?!.*(?:PR|pr)).*$'
 ```

+### Notes:
-Note in this example, the `database_pattern` has an allow pattern that actually excludes databases with `pr` or `PR` in the name.
+- The `database_pattern` setting excludes databases with `PR` or `pr` in their names.
+- Ensure your Snowflake credentials and DataHub secrets are correctly set up before running the ingestion process.